peterlidee/dive-in-next-13-tests/blog/3.next12/client-side-server-side-static-and-dynamic-rendering-in-next12.md

-# Client and server components and static and dynamic rendering prior to Next 13
+# Client and server components & static and dynamic rendering prior to Next 13

 We just talked about static and dynamic rendering and server and client components.
 But a lot of these concepts are not new but already existed prior to `Next 13`.
 Let's take a good look at this.